chandanlal92/Grasp_Planner/README.md

 Main file: ur_communication.py

- -Subcribes to final robot poses, Executes grasping in UR
+ - Subcribes to final robot poses, Executes grasping in UR
  - Initializes the robot communication
  - Controls the robot by sending the poses to grasp the object